pulumi/examples/README.md

   [![GitHub Discussions](https://img.shields.io/github/discussions/pulumi/pulumi)](https://github.com/pulumi/pulumi/discussions)
   [![License](https://img.shields.io/github/license/pulumi/pulumi)](LICENSE)

-**Pulumi's Infrastructure as Code SDK** is the easiest way to build and deploy infrastructure, of any architecture and on any cloud, using programming languages that you already know and love.
+**Pulumi** is the easiest way to build and deploy infrastructure, for any architecture and on any cloud, using programming languages that you already know and love.
 Code and ship infrastructure faster with your favorite languages and tools, and embed IaC anywhere with [Automation API](https://www.pulumi.com/docs/guides/automation-api/?utm_campaign=pulumi-examples-github-repo&utm_source=github.com&utm_medium=about-pulumi).

 Pulumi is open source under the [Apache 2.0 license](https://github.com/pulumi/pulumi/blob/master/LICENSE), supports many languages and clouds, and is easy to extend.
 This repo contains the `pulumi` CLI, language SDKs, and core Pulumi engine, and individual libraries are in their own repos.